1. Summary of material accounting policies

 ROU assets are depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.

-Lease liabilities are remeasured with a corresponding adjustment to the related right of use asset if the Company changes its assessment if whether it will exercise an extension or a termination option.
+The lease term is reassessed if an option is actually exercised (or not exercised) or the Company becomes obliged to exercise (or not exercise) it.
+The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the lessee.
+Lease liabilities are remeasured with a corresponding adjustment to the related right of use assets if the Company changes its assessment if whether it will exercise or not exercise an extension or a termination option.

 Variable lease payments that depend on sales are recognised in profit or loss in the period which the condition that triggers those payment occurs.